d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 ## Exercises

 1. Submit your predictions for this section to Kaggle.
 How good are your predictions?
-1. Can you improve your model by minimizing the logarithm of prices directly?
-What happens if you try to predict the logarithm of the price rather than the price?
 1. Is it always a good idea to replace missing values by their mean?
 Hint: can you construct a situation where the values are not missing at random?
 1. Improve the score on Kaggle by tuning the hyperparameters through $K$-fold cross-validation.
 1. Improve the score by improving the model (e.g., layers, weight decay, and dropout).